MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-verbose-logging-trace.md

 ## <a name="enabled"></a>Verbose telemetry disabled for session

-Occurs when **Additional Logging** is turned off because a user closed the browser in which Business Central was running or they signed out of Business Central.
+Occurs when additional logging is turned off because a user closed the browser in which Business Central was running or they signed out of Business Central.

 ### General dimensions